rtic-rs/rtic/book/en/src/internals/targets.md

 # Target Architecture

-While RTIC can currently target all Cortex-m devices there are some key architecure differences that users should be aware of.
-Namely the absence of Base Priority Mask Register (`BASEPRI`) which lends itself exceptionally well to the hardware priority ceiling support used in RTIC, in the ARMv6-M and ARMv8-M-base architectures, which forces RTIC to use source masking instead.
+While RTIC can currently target all Cortex-m devices there are some key architecture differences that users should be aware of.
+Namely, the absence of Base Priority Mask Register (`BASEPRI`) which lends itself exceptionally well to the hardware priority ceiling support used in RTIC, in the ARMv6-M and ARMv8-M-base architectures, which forces RTIC to use source masking instead.
 For each implementation of lock and a detailed commentary of pros and cons, see the implementation of